 \section{Introduction}

 The aim to go beyond the notion of classical spacetime has been with us since decades.
 In particular, there is no obvious physical reason to expect that the commutativity of coordinates and the corresponding description of spacetime to hold up to arbitrary small length scales.
 Spacetime noncommutativity, inspired by the successes of quantum mechanics and quantum field theory, was suggested as their logical extension providing an interesting alternative framework to describe physics close to the Planck scale.
-As a bonus it was expected that the natural appearance of a minimal length scale could act as an effective ultraviolet cutoff in field theories defined on the new spacetime structure \cite{Snyder:1946qz,Yang:1947ud,connes,madorej,Madore:1991bw,buric-grammatikopoulos-madore-zoupanos,filk,grosse-wulkenhaar,grosse-steinacker,connes-lott,martin-bondia,dubois-madore-kerner,madorejz,connes-douglas-schwarz,seiberg-witten, Banks:1996vh, Ishibashi:1996xs,Aoki:1998vn,Hanada:2005vr,Furuta:2006kk,jurco,chaichian, camlet,aschieri-madore-manousselis-zoupanos,aschieri-grammatikopoulos,steinacker-zoupanos,chatzistavrakidis-steinacker-zoupanos,fuzzy,Gavriil:2015lka,Szabo:2001kg}.
+As a bonus it was expected that the natural appearance of a minimal length scale could act as an effective ultraviolet cutoff in field theories defined on the new spacetime structure \cite{Snyder:1946qz,Yang:1947ud,connes,madorej,Madore:1991bw,buric-grammatikopoulos-madore-zoupanos,filk,grosse-wulkenhaar,grosse-steinacker,connes-lott,martin-bondia,dubois-madore-kerner,DuboisViolette:1988vq,madorejz,connes-douglas-schwarz,seiberg-witten, Banks:1996vh, Ishibashi:1996xs,Aoki:1998vn,Hanada:2005vr,Furuta:2006kk,jurco,chaichian, camlet,aschieri-madore-manousselis-zoupanos,aschieri-grammatikopoulos,steinacker-zoupanos,chatzistavrakidis-steinacker-zoupanos,fuzzy,Gavriil:2015lka,Szabo:2001kg}.
 Moreover, on the gravity side, noncommutativity could be used to resolve the singularities of general relativity \cite{Maceda:2003xr, Chamseddine:2016uef}.
 On the other hand a diffeomorphism-invariant gravity theory is obviously invariant with respect to transformations whose parameters are functions of spacetime, just as in the local gauge theories.
 Then, naturally, it has been long believed that gravity theory can be formulated as a gauge theory \cite{Utiyama:1956sy,Kibble:1961ba,MacDowell:1977jt,Stelle:1979aj, Ivanov:1980tw,Kibble:1985sn}.
-Then merging the above two approaches by describing gravity as gauge theory on noncommutative spaces is a logical consequence.
+In particular in refs \cite{MacDowell:1977jt,Stelle:1979aj} the action obtained is one with cosmological constant, which when positive defines the de Sitter (dS) spacetime to which we refer in the following.
+Then merging the above two approaches by describing gravity as gauge theory on noncommutative spaces is a reasonable consequence.
 In addition, the prospect of regularizing quantum field theories, or even better, building finite ones are the features that render this approach as a promising framework.